margaretmf/margaretmf.github.io/creativewriting.md

 With you in my heart I will always be living
 You're the one that I want
 You're the one that's true

+I'm crossin my heart and hopin to die

 <br>

 ## Green Earth ##